top of page

 San Manuel Stadium is a typical minor league baseball venue and provides a decent game day experience.

-Seats are standard green fold-down stadium seats with cup holders and provide average width and decent legroom.
-Two levels of seating are separated by a small walkway.
+Seats are standard green fold-down stadium seats with cupholders, and provide average width and decent legroom.
+The stadium has two levels of seating separated by a small walkway.
 The upper level and third base side get shade first.
 Some suites are adjacent to the press box above the upper level.
 Handicapped seating and wheelchair spaces are available at the top of the first level on the walkway.

-Party tents are down both the third and first baseline concourses.
-A net goes all the way down the lines so watching the game net free is not really an option at this stadium (except maybe from the party tents).
+Party tents are down on both the third and first baseline concourses.
+A net goes all the way down the lines, so watching the game net-free is not an option at this stadium (except maybe from the party tents).
+The seats behind the visitor’s dugout (first base side) contain the ‘Toyota Redlands Garage Suite.’
+Fans can rent this suite area for $32 a person, which includes free beer, food packages, comfortable, cushioned seats, up-close action of the game, and more.

-Parts of the San Bernardino Mountains can be seen in the distance, like Big Bear and Lake Arrowhead, which make an attractive background.
-A tall building beyond left field ruins some of the view of the mountain range.
+On clear days, parts of the San Bernardino Mountains, like Big Bear and Lake Arrowhead, can be seen in the distance.
+It makes for an attractive background.
+A tall building beyond left field ruins some of the views of the mountain range.

 Neighborhood 2

-Safety doesn’t appear to be an issue but there’s not much within walking distance of the stadium.
-There’s just not a nearby place to hang out pre or post game.
+Safety doesn’t appear to be an issue, but there’s not much within walking distance of the stadium.
+A nearby place to hang out pre or post-game is just not convenient.

-Several breweries are within five or so miles: Ritual Brewing, Escape Craft Brewery, 3 Iron Brewing.
-Ritual Brewing is recommended if choosing between the three.
+Several breweries are within five or so miles: Ritual Brewing, Escape Craft Brewery, and 3 Iron Brewing.

-Consider Rose Apple Thai for local, delicious Thai cuisine (about four miles from stadium).
+Consider Rose Apple Thai for local, delicious Thai cuisine (about four miles from the stadium).

-If vacationing in San Bernardino, check out Silverwood Lake or Big Bear Lake for some outdoor activity.
-San Bernardino is also known as having the first McDonald’s hamburger joint.
-One may also want to check out the National Orange Show Event Center to see what events may be occurring during a visit to San Bernardino.
+If vacationing in San Bernardino, check out Silverwood Lake or Big Bear Lake for outdoor activity.
+San Bernardino is also known for having the first McDonald’s hamburger joint.
+One may also want to check out the National Orange Show Event Center to see what events are taking place during your visit to San Bernardino.

-Other sports teams nearby include Rancho Cucamonga Quakes (MiLB), Ontario Fury (indoor soccer), and the parent team, the Anaheim Angels is about an hour’s drive away.
+Another sports team nearby during baseball season is the Rancho Cucamonga Quakes (MiLB).
+The 66ers parent team, the Los Angeles Angels, is about an hour’s drive away.

 Fans 3

-Attendance records put the Inland Empire 66ers as second highest average attendance in the California League for the last few seasons at around 2,700 – 2,900 fans per game.
-There certainly weren’t near that many at the game of this review.
-Those that were there applauded at good plays and appreciated good defensive performances.
+Attendance records put the Inland Empire 66ers as either the first or second-highest average attendance in the California League for the last few seasons, currently at around 2,100+ fans per game.
+The average number is about 600 or so lower than attendance pre-COVID.
+Fans that attend applaud at good plays and appreciate good defensive performances by either team.

 Access 3

 San Manuel Stadium is not far off I-10.
 San Bernardino – Downtown Metrolink Station is within walking distance of the stadium.
-The closest commercial airport to the venue is Ontario International Airport (a little over 20 miles).
+Ontario International Airport is the closest commercial airport to the venue (a little over 20 miles).

 Return on Investment 3